orcc/rvccaltut/net.sf.orcc.tutorial/README.md

 [Open RVC CAL Compiler (ORCC)](http://orcc.sourceforge.net/) is an open-source Integrated Development Environment based on Eclipse and dedicated to dataflow programming.
 The primary purpose of Orcc is to provide developers with a compiler infrastructure to allow software/hardware code to be generated from dataflow descriptions.

+## Installing ORCC

+Before you start, you have to install all the tools needed for compiling and running provided examples.

+#### Java
+Install Java.

+#### Eclipse
+Install Eclipse

+#### ORCC plugin for Eclipce
+Install plugin.
+Stable of from nightly builds if you want to run other applications from [orc-apps](https://github.com/orcc/orc-apps)

 ### List of contetns
 1. [Simple actor](/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l01SimpleActor)
 2. Nondeterminism